thesignalforge/signalforge-dev/README.md

 </p>

 <p align="center">
-  Built to replace XAMPP and be better than Docker Desktop.<br>
+  A lightweight, beautiful alternative to Docker Desktop.<br>
-  Beautiful dark UI with the Signalforge aesthetic.
+  Dark UI with the Signalforge aesthetic.
 </p>

 ---